OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.Modules/README.md

     \ Module2
 ```

-Once it has found that manifest file, and said file is valid, it will then look for all classes that inherit off of `StartupBase`, instansiate them and then call the methods on here.
+Once it has found that manifest file, and said file is valid, it will then look for all classes that inherit off of `StartupBase`, instantiate them and then call the methods on here.
 An example of one is:

 ```c#
 public class Startup : StartupBase